Meet Ave Kludze, the 1st Ghanaian to control a NASA spacecraft in orbit

-Ave Kuludze: Meet the First Ghanaian To Control a NASA Spacecraft in Orbit
+Ave Kludze: Meet the First Ghanaian To Control a NASA Spacecraft in Orbit

 - A Ghanaian spacecraft systems engineer, Ave Kludze, is trending for all the right reasons